-Blake Kaplan is the Executive Director of GP Sports Camps and oversees all year-round camp operations, curriculum development, and staff recruitment.
+Blake Kaplan is the Executive Director of GP Sports Camps and oversees all summer program operations, curriculum development, and staff recruitment.
 Blake has over 10 years experience with summer camps in the DC area.
-He currently serves as the Director of Operations for Prep and Freshmen lacrosse coach; in past years he has served as the Director of Strength and Conditioning.
+He currently serves as the Director of Operations for Prep and JV lacrosse coach; in past years he has served as the Director of Strength and Conditioning.
 Blake has been involved with every aspect of Sports medicine including rehabilitation in-patient and out-patient, as well as trains athletes from the professional to adolescent level, certified by NSCA and continues to represent SPARQ, Nike’s elite trainer program.
 Blake has a strong commitment to the physical and mental development of adolescents, he continues to strive to create the most productive and innovative environment to develop athletes of the future.

 Kristen Coleman is the Assistant Director at GP Sports Camps.
 She is involved in year round operations and is responsible for camper enrollment, staff recruitment/development, and team training.
 Kristen graduated from the Academy of the Holy Cross in 2007 and coaches Varsity Lacrosse for the Tartans.
 Kristen received her undergraduate degree from Fairfield University where she played four years of Division I Lacrosse.
 Immediately following college, Kristen was accepted into Georgetown University’s graduate program and received her Master’s in Sports Management.
+Kristen is also the Director of Potomac Power Lacrosse.

 Originally from Princeton, NJ, Coach Begin graduated from Georgetown University in 2009, where he was an outfielder for the Hoyas baseball team.
 Coach Begin has been coaching the pitchers at Georgetown Prep since 2009 and is returning for his fourth year as camp director.
 A number of his pitchers have gone on to collegiate success and Georgetown Prep has won outright IAC championships in two of the four years he has been the pitching coach.
 He has held a number of other baseball camp positions, notably at Princeton and Georgetown Universities.
 He also teaches and works in the administration at Georgetown Prep.